 In mindfulness meditation, “tasting your food” is an actual practice.
 When you practice mindfulness meditation of eating, your focus is on exactly what you’re eating, right there and then.
 You remove yourself from distractions – no TV, no computer, no mobile devices, no reading.
 You sit at a table, and you take a bite.
 Just one bite.
 As that bite enters your mouth, you put the utensils down and you put your hands in your lap.
 You continue this pattern until you have completed your meal.
 It’s an opportunity to have a depth of exploration with your meal, and allow you to focus your mind only on that nourishment.
 You carry that same mindfulness through each step as you clear your dishes away, wash them, and clean up after.

 It’s no coincidence that yoga and eating go hand in hand this way.
 When you’re on your mat, you are without the distractions of the outside world, and only dealing with what is happening within your body and your mind right in that moment.
 From the time you roll out your mat, to the end when you collect your things and walk back into the regular world, you carry that careful attention to detail throughout the practice.

 What happens when you take the moment to feel every movement, every shape, every breath, every release?
 Can you feel an immediate satisfaction?
-Can you begin see the relationship developing between yoga and food?
+Can you begin to see the relationship developing between yoga and food?

 These connections start to integrate deeply into our emotional responses.
 The whole reason why food is such a big part of culture is all boiled down to one thing – love.
 Love of life, of your family, your friends, your surroundings, your home…all of that can be triggered through the fragrance of food.